Frequently Asked Questions

 In Spring and Summer, clients need my tax reporting services most.

-This work carries over through Summer for Americans overseas.
+This work carries over through Summer for Americans who have filed extensions.

-In Fall and Winter, I am working on writing projects and teaching.
+In Fall and Winter, I am working on writing projects and teaching part-time.

 I have a small amount of non-tax legal work at any time of year, based on the client's needs.